anthng/Matrix/README.md

   - Finding the largest position of the matrix.
   ...
 (You are able to get more another methods, if you like)

 My code have not still optimized yet.
-So, I hope that you can help me to improve it better.
+So, I hope that you can contribute to improve it better.

 Thanks!